ian-small/Chloe.jl/README.md

 started by loading `Chloe` as a package then you can't add new workers by just sending the required code: The new worker seems to be expecting a Chloe module.
+Use `distributed.jl` if you want to expand workers dynamically.

 ### Authors